ahorn/linearizability-checker/README.md

 tolerance (P).
 Crucially, the "C" in "CAP" is identical to the well-known concept of [linearizability][linearizability].
 The intuition behind linearizability is that all operations in a so-called <em>history</em> can be reordered along a timeline such that a given sequential specification holds.
-So given a history and sequential specification, a <em>linearizability tester</em> checks whether there exists such a reordering.
+Given a history and sequential specification, a <em>linearizability tester</em> checks whether there exists such a reordering.

-In general, checking linearizability is [NP-complete][NP-complete].
-Given the high computational complexity of this problem, writing an efficient linearizability tester is therefore difficult.
-This is motivation to experimentally compare various techniques to find out what works well in practice.
-This source code repository shows the humble beginnings of such an endeavour, and we welcome people to join the discussion and bounce off ideas.
-It's a hard problem, and therefore should be fun to work on!
+In general, checking linearizability is [NP-complete][NP-complete] and so writing an efficient linearizability tester is inherently difficult.
+This is motivation to experimentally compare various techniques to find out what works well in practice - the thrust behind this source code repository.

+For our experiments, we collected histories from Intel's [Threading Building Blocks][TBB] (TBB) library, Siemens's [Embedded Multicore Building Blocks][EMBB] (EMBB) library, and the distributed key-value store [etcd][etcd] using [Jepsen][Jepsen].
+The result of our work is a linearizability tester that can check CP distributed systems on which current implementations timeout or run out of memory.

 ## Example